 Keeping your deck or patio looking nice year after year can be challenging, and this is especially true if you use it heavily.
 Maybe you like to entertain your friends or you have a lot of plants you shift around.
 Whatever the reason, it’s not uncommon for chips or cracks to appear in your deck.
-These chips can present hazards if you walk over them because they can result in splinters in your feet, but wood filler is one way to help repair them quickly and easily.
+These chips can present hazards if you walk over them because they can result in splinters in your feet, but wood filler can be used to repair them quickly and easily.
 Wood filler will sink into the chips or cracks and solidify, and this will help keep your deck looking nice for years.

 Small holes can slowly start to rot and mold in your deck, and this can lead to problems with rotted wood that you’ll have to replace eventually unless you patch it.